Cecily Bulstrode: Life at Court

 According to Dr. Francis Anthony, who was called upon by Bulstrode's mother after treatment under the College of Medicine physicians was unsuccessful, she showed improvement in symptoms in her final days, "for in all the other administering of this medicine ... her spirits were relieved!
 She daily recovered strength.
 All passions, symptoms, and accidents of disease ceased.
 Her sickness fully left her, and she recovered perfect health!"

 But in regard to her “perfect health,” Anthony exaggerated.
 Although he gave her doses of potable gold in an attempt to cure her, Bulstrode died within days.
 As Jongsook Lee puts it, Anthony was "a quack."
-Bulstrode's brother in-law, James Whitlocke noted her death, "Cecill Bulstrode, my wife’s sister, gentlewoman to Queen An, ordinary of her bedchamber, died at Twitnam in Middlesex, the erl of Bedford’s house, 4 August 1609", and she was buried at St Mary's, Twickenham two days later.
+Bulstrode's brother in-law, James Whitlocke noted her death, "Cecill Bulstrode, my wife’s sister, gentlewoman to Queen An, ordinary of her bedchamber, died at Twitnam in Middlesex, the earl of Bedford’s house, 4 August 1609", and she was buried at St Mary's, Twickenham two days later.

 Although Sir Thomas Roe missed his chance to marry Bulstrode, his love for her remained, and he carried a miniature watercolour portrait of her around with him for the rest of his life, even after he married.

 In death, Bulstrode's body became a theme of court poets who competed for the literary matronage of her Lucy Russell, countess of Bedford.
 Lucy Russell's favour was highly valued, as she had a large amount of power and leverage at court as first Lady of the Queen's Bedchamber.

-Literary References
+Literary references

 Sir John Roe

 The poems True Love Finds Wit and An Elegy to Mistress Boulstred have been attributed to Sir John Roe.
 The former describes Bulstrode as a “Wench at Court.”
 Ben Jonson claimed authorship of the latter in his play The New Inn in 1628/9.